 The Twin Rivers Chamber of Commerce is proud to sponsor and co-sponsor several events throughout the year.
-Taste of the Town, Magical Mystery Tour, Educational Conference, Christmas Party, Recognition Dinner, Fall Classic Golf Outing and Rostraver Township Christmas Celebration provide networking, advertising, publicity and sponsorship opportunities for our members.
+Taste of the Town, Magical Mystery Tour, Educational Conference, Christmas Party, Recognition Dinner and the Fall Classic Golf Outing provide networking, advertising, publicity and sponsorship opportunities for our members.
 In addition, these events give business and community members the opportunity to share common interest in fun, social settings.

 Please contact us to sponsor or to be a part of these events – 724-929-3329.